 Aurora Mobile's JPush Solution Empowers Bank of Suzhou to Promote Digital Transformation

-/EIN News/ -- SHENZHEN, China, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it has signed a strategic agreement with Bank of Suzhou (002966.SZ) to help optimize digital transformation with its intelligent push notification solution JPush.
+SHENZHEN, China, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced that it has signed a strategic agreement with Bank of Suzhou (002966.SZ) to help optimize digital transformation with its intelligent push notification solution JPush.

 On the path to building China into a great modern socialist country, the banking industry is facing a complex and changing environment with both opportunities and challenges.
 Digital transformation has become a must for traditional banks to reshape and upgrade development with technology empowerment.
 Accordingly, Bank of Suzhou has made full digital transformation a strategic priority and has set goals and developed concrete plans to achieve it.